Robert Lynn Pruett

 Pruett died by lethal injection on October 12, 2017, after appeals for clemency to the Texas Board of Pardons and Paroles were rejected.
 Pruett started chanting during the execution and was visibly scared.
 Pruett was represented by the Texas Innocence Network and his attorneys pursued his innocence claim by appealing the denial of his DNA relief through the courts.

 While in the Texas death row at the Polunsky Unit near Livingston, Pruett received 4 stays of execution.

-His previous execution dates were May 21, 2013, May 21, 2014, April 28, 2015, April 27, 2016 (rescheduled to August 23, 2016 without comment, then stayed).
+Despite publicly maintaining his innocence, Pruett reportedly confessed in private to a pen pal in 2003.
+According to the story, Pruett said he had not intended to kill Nagle and regretted it.